 Continuing education credit is not offered for these on-demand videos which are for informational purposes only.
 For courses offering continuing education, please checkout our live events or visit our partners at CASAT Learning.

-This course will provide participants with an understanding of issues related to substance use and problem gambling.
+This video will provide participants with an understanding of issues related to substance use and problem gambling.
 Emphasis should be on identifying signs and symptoms of substance use and problematic substance use, as well as problem gambling.
 Substance classification will be discussed and the latest on new designer substances and their impact.
 Additionally, there will be discussion and awareness of treatment options and modalities and important considerations for families, friends, caregivers, and supporters.

 Human trafficking is a rapidly increasing public health and safety issue in the United States.
 It is the fastest rising commerce in the world with over 200,000 minors at risk in the United States.
 People are forced into labor or sexual exploitation with deception and intimidation.
 It is reported that up to 80% of victims are seen by a healthcare provider while captive.
 Often, victims will not identify themselves as such due to the fear of being further abused by their captor.
 Health care providers are perfectly positioned to identify the signs and report suspected human trafficking.
 By educating clinicians, victims of trafficking may be more likely to be rescued and receive the appropriate resources recovery.
 This course will define types of trafficking, differentiate between sex trafficking and sex work, identify at-risk populations, describe how to identify and report trafficked patients, and discuss trauma-informed care.